wordofwarning/wordofwarning.org/current/2020-springsummer/bannon/index.md

 #### Venue + Booking Details
 Date: Wednesday 1 April 2020, 8pm
 Venue: <a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-Tickets: now available, <a href="http://thelowry.com/whats-on/wtf-wednesday-jo-bannon-we-are-fucked" target="_blank">book online</a> + Pay What You Decide by cash or card after the show (*suggested donation £5; you can choose to donate £5 when you book*).
+Tickets: are no longer available.
+Pay What You Decide by cash or card after the show (*suggested donation £5; you can choose to donate £5 when you book*).
 Box Office tel: 0161 876 2000 (The Lowry)

 #### Access Information